tasnimmuna2610/test_cricket_analysis/README.md

 Here I have analysed the data of test cricket.
 I've found this data from this source:  https://stats.espncricinfo.com/ci/content/records/93276.html
 <br>
 Objectives of this project: <br>
-.Display the first 10 rows of the dataframe
+-Displaying the first 10 rows of the dataframe <br>
-3. Create a markdown cell and explain the meaning of each column
+-Creating a markdown cell and explain the meaning of each column <br>
-4. find the number of rows and columns in the dataframe
+- Finding the number of rows and columns in the dataframe <br>
-5. find the data statistics and check for the data types
+- Finding the data statistics and check for the data types <br>
-6. Are there any missing values present in the dataset?
+- Searching for missing values in the dataset <br>
-7. Rename the column names appropriately
+- Renaming the column names appropriately <br>
-8. Remove a column from the dataframe
+- Removing a column from the dataframe